8 Useful Tips for Storing Glassware and Chinaware

 Decide what to keep and what to store

-Frequently used tableware should be stored neatly in cupboards and kitchen cabinets for easy access.
-A more elegant option would be to use a display cabinet which allows you to show off your collection and add vibrance and style to the dining room.
+Frequently used tableware should be kept clean and stored neatly in a cupboard, kitchen cabinet, or on a shelf for easy access.
+For a more elegant experience, consider a display cabinet that lets you show off your collection while adding vibrance to your dining room.

 Wrap them individually